a-s-gorski/conseillify-app/README.md

-## The repository represents an implementation of web aplication serving conseillify recommender engine
+## This repository represents an implementation of web aplication serving conseillify recommender engine

 ### To set it up it is necessary to add .env files in locations